Seeds of Change Conference

 Public Lecture delivered by:

 Professor Naila Kabeer is currently Professor of Gender and Development at the Gender Institute, London School of Economics and Political Science.
 Learn more about Professor Kabeer on her website - Naila Kabeer - http://nailakabeer.net/about-me/.
-Professor Kabeer will be presenting on the topic:
+Professor Kabeer presented on the topic:

 Empowering Women, Improving Livelihoods — keys to rural development.